sjentsch/lsjDocs/Ch17/Ch17_Epilogue_2.rst

    need a more powerful tool than repeated measures ANOVA.
-The tools that people use to solve this problem are called “mixed” models, because they are designed to learn about individual experimental units (e.g. happiness of individual people over time) as well as overall effects (e.g. the effect of money on happiness over time).
+The tools that people use to solve this problem are called “mixed” models, because they are designed to learn about individual experimental units (e.g., happiness of individual people over time) as well as overall effects (e.g., the effect of money on happiness over time).
    Repeated measures ANOVA is perhaps the simplest example of a mixed model, but there is a lot you can do with mixed models that you can not do with repeated measures ANOVA.